Mike Wood (Conservative politician): Political career

 In May 2016, it was reported that Wood was one of a number of Conservative MPs being investigated by police in the 2015 general election party spending investigation, for allegedly spending more than the legal limit on constituency election campaign expenses.
 In May 2017, the Crown Prosecution Service said that while there was evidence of inaccurate spending returns, it did not "meet the test" for further action.

 In the House of Commons he sat on the European Scrutiny Committee between November 2016 and May 2017.
 He was supportive of Brexit prior to the 2016 referendum.

-Wood has served as Parliamentary Private Secretary (PPS) to Secretary of State for International Trade Liam Fox and Home Secretary Priti Patel.
+Wood has served as Parliamentary private secretary (PPS) to Secretary of State for International Trade Liam Fox and Home Secretary Priti Patel.
 In the 2021 cabinet reshuffle he was appointed PPS to Deputy Prime Minister Dominic Raab.

+He also served on the Parliamentary Assembly Council of Europe from November 2015 until September 2017, during which time Wood contracted sepsis.

 Wood served as a full member of the Organization for Security and Co-operation in Europe delegation from the UK Parliament.
 On 12 January 2022 Prime Minister Boris Johnson announced Wood had been replaced in this role by Mark Pritchard.

+In the November 2023 British cabinet reshuffle, Wood was appointed a Lord Commissioner of the Treasury.

+Wood's constituency of Dudley South was abolished following the calling of the 2024 general election, as the 2023 review of Westminster constituencies had decided to replace it with the new constituency of Kingswinford and South Staffordshire.
+Wood wrote an editorial for a local paper on 29 May 2024 in which he announced his candidacy for the new Kingswinford seat.
+On 5 July Wood was duly elected as MP for the new constituency with 18,199 votes, beating rival candidate Sally Benton.